emilyyykyyy/codex-gamejam/README.md

 - Clean up 11 different messes
 - 2 unique endings
 - 3 CGS and many more sprites (all drawn by me, totaling to 37 total sprites)

+### WHAT I'VE LEARNED:
+- Learned Phaser from scratch in 1 week, teaching myself with Codedex, Phaser documentation + examples, and lots of random forums online!
+- Created my first game and experienced the game development process (planning, storyboarding, coding)!
+- Illustrating with limited colors and different perspectives, in addition to dawing sprites.

 ### CREDITS: